openwisp/openwisp-monitoring/README.rst

 - ``metric``: ``Metric`` object whose data shall be stored in timeseries database
 - ``values``: metric data that shall be stored in the timeseries database
+- ``time``: time with which metrics will be saved
+- ``current``: whether the data has just been collected or was collected previously and sent now due to network connectivity issues

 This signal is emitted for every metric before the write operation is sent to the timeseries database.